 When a particular garment is for me, I now realize by the fabric description if it will dry fast if it gets wet.
 I would be hot in the bright sun after a bit.
 Maybe one that breathes would be better for me.

 However, does your family board a sailboat to have a fun day?
 You may need a faster drying feature for your shirt.
 With our landlocked lifestyle here in central Texas, we are more concerned with being able to stay cool and protected from the sun.

 Think about the features that are important for your family.
 Then work through the list to see if they work for you and your family.
 This is an area when reading the labels and descriptions will be important.

-Just as in our 2 examples of shirts in this article, one goes in the dryer, one does not.
-The swim jacket needs to be hung to dry.
+Some fabrics go in the dryer, some do not.
+If the label says hang to dry, then don’t tumble dry.
 This is important for the UPF to last for the life of the garment.

 At our house, I have a small plastic zip lock with special laundry instructions.
 You know what works for you in your situation, just don’t ignore this part of protecting your family from sun dangers and possible skin cancer.

 As UPF clothing was not an option for me when my kids were young, I have felt like a fish out of water with the information overload.
 We now have several shirts, and I need to make sure I do what I can to keep then on the job, blocking the sun off our skin.

 It is important to help SPF purchases able to do what they are able to do for you and your family’s skin..
 UPF is what I want for my family moving forward.